Ursula McKenna BA(QTS), MA, EdD

 (with Professor Robert Jackson and others) Materials used in schools to teach world religions (Department for Children, Schools and Families)

 (with Professor Robert Jackson, Dr Julia Ipgrave and Dr Kevin O'Grady) Religion in Education.
 A contribution to dialogue or a factor of conflict in transforming societies of European Countries (European Framework 6)

 (with Professor Robert Jackson and Dr Julia Ipgrave) Evaluation of The Building E-Bridges-Inter-faith Dialogue using ICT in Primary Schools Project (Westhill Endowment Trust)

 (with Professor Robert Jackson) The Dimension of Religious Diversity in Intercultural/Multicultural Education, Citizenship and Cognate Fields (St Peter's Saltley Trust and Gaydon Trust)

 Religious Education for children with Special Educational Needs in the Mainstream Classroom (Dulverton and Gaydon Trusts)

 For fourteen years Ursula taught across the primary age range.
 She has contributed to the PGCE Primary and Early Years Religious Education Module and provides support for the MA in Religious Education by distance learning.
-Currently she supervises undergraduate dissertation students on the BA Education Studies degree.
+She undertakes supervision of dissertation students on BA and MA Education Studies degrees.